telerik/winforms-docs/cardview/overview.md

 # CardView

 __RadCardView__ is a powerful control providing means for displaying and editing text data organized in a card layout.
-It incorprates a __RadLaoutControl__ allowing modifications of the layout in the Visual Studio designer as well as at run-time.
+It incorporates a __RadLaoutControl__ allowing modifications of the layout in the Visual Studio designer as well as at run-time.

 >caption Fig.1 RadCardView
 ![cardview-overview 001](images/radcardview-overview001.png)